Skip to content

 2. Open the Audit & Capture Policy card

-4. Click Save — all stations in the department switch to audit mode within ~5 seconds
+4. Click Save — all stations in the department switch within ~5 seconds

 Tip

-Run Audit Mode for 1–2 weeks before enforcing policy.
-Review the event feed to baseline normal behaviour and tune detection sensitivity.
+Run silent for 1–2 weeks before enforcing.
+Review the event feed to baseline normal behaviour and tune sensitivity per threat.
 Then disable Audit Mode to go live.

 Capture Mode (Department Policy)